For KBB retailers seeking an efficient, post-sale operation, effective management of installations and remedials is

-Having a birds eye view of outstanding installations ensures each party is fully up to date on the situation at hand.
-It allows the business itself to provide adequate resource for timely completion.
+Having a birds eye view ensures each party is fully up to date on the situation at hand; allowing the business itself to provide adequate resource for timely completion.

-Having this insight helps you share realistic time frames with the customer, rather than promising a date sooner than is feasibly possible.
+This insight helps share realistic time frames with the customer, rather than promising a date sooner than is feasibly possible.

-Similarly, proactivity and planning for remedial work can allow you to turn a negative into a positive.
+Similarly, proactivity can allow you to turn negativity around remedial work into a positive.

-By implementing your best practice process for rectifying any product issues, you can guarantee the remedial work is completed in a timely manner, with a consistently high quality approach.
+By implementing your best practice process for rectifying issues, you can guarantee the remedial work is completed in a timely manner, with a consistently high quality approach.

 An amazing response, delivered in a short time frame, can influence a customer’s opinion of you for the better.
 Even if the reason for engagement was a negative experience.

 Clear communication can alleviate even the greatest of frustrations.